yanliugroup/ProtoSAM/README.md

 ## Acknowledgements

-Our code builds upon the [sam](https://github.com/facebookresearch/segment-anything), [Fastsam3d](https://github.com/arcadelab/FastSAM3D) repositories.
+Our code builds upon the [sam](https://github.com/facebookresearch/segment-anything), [Fast 3D SAM](https://github.com/arcadelab/FastSAM3D) repositories.
 We are grateful to the authors for making their code publicly available.
 If you use our model or code, we kindly request that you also consider citing these foundational works.